JakeMakesStuff/website/src/pages/blog/neon.md

 gem 'httpx', '~> 1.3.1'
 ```

-To do this, we want to create a database and tie it to this record until it is destroyed.
+We want to create a database and tie it to this record until it is destroyed.
 In case we later want to make a database per another entity (for example, one per organisation), we will make this a concern that we can share across anything that needs it.
 To do this, we will remove `app/models/concerns/.keep` and create a `multi_tenant.rb` file there to manage this:

 ```rb
 require 'httpx'